Netflix/lemur/docs/developer/index.rst

 -----------------------

 We try to make it easy to get up and running in a development environment using a git checkout of Lemur.
+There are two ways to run Lemur locally: directly on your development machine, or in a Docker container.

+**Running in a Docker container**

+Look at the `lemur-docker <https://github.com/Netflix/lemur-docker>`_ project.
+Usage instructions are self-contained in the README for that project.

+**Running directly on your development machine**

 You'll want to make sure you have a few things on your local system first:

 * python-dev (if you're on OS X, you already have this)
 * pip